 September 23, 2022

 Most of my friends have immigrant parents.
-Growing up in Chicago, one of the most diverse cities in the world, made it easy to form friendships with other second-generation kids.
-The way it is most prevalent in my life is from my boyfriend.
-He is Mexican, and his parents are originally from Mexico.
-Being welcomed into their home has allowed me to experience the everyday intricacies of a culture different from my own: the food, the family dynamics, the celebrations, and even the way they express care and discipline.
-As the daughter of Polish immigrants, this exchange feels familiar.
-My household is distinctly Polish and the ways to connect with my family were scarce.
-I remember when international calls weren’t so accessible, and every Sunday, my family would use prepaid phone cards to call our relatives back home, just like he had.
-So, these moments reminded me how deeply tied my identity is to another place and time, and how homelife, technology, and history have shaped the way families stay connected.
-These small rituals were a lifeline to keep our heritage prevalent in our lives.
+Growing up in Chicago (pictured above), one of the most diverse cities in the world, made it easy to form friendships with other second-generation kids.
+It has manifested in many ways, although the most prevalent second-generational relationship I have with my partner.
+He is Mexican, and his parents are originally from Guanajuato and Jalisco, Mexico.
+Being welcomed into their home has allowed me to experience the everyday behaviors of a culture different from my own: the way food is served, the family dynamics, the celebrations, and even the way they express care and discipline is all portrayed through being Mexican immigrants.

 The concept of culture as a site of contestation is something engrained in my family’s history.
 My parents grew up under communism, and my grandfather lived through World War II.
 He faced immense hardship and, through sheer resilience, he became a respected figure in our village, the mayor.
 But that history of struggle doesn’t disappear within one generation.
 It tends to linger, and in Poland, you can still feel it in the way people guard their independence.
 After enduring so much to preserve their sovereignty, there is a natural resistance to change, and like in any society, political corruption and disillusionment continue to exist.